2024 United States Mixed Doubles Curling Championship

 The 2024 United States Mixed Doubles Curling Championship was held from February 27 to March 3, 2024, at the Traverse City Curling Club in Traverse City, Michigan.
 The championship featured sixteen teams, split into two pools of eight teams.
 After a round-robin within each pool, the top three teams from each pool advanced to a single-elimination playoff bracket.

-The winning pair of Becca and Matt Hamilton will represent the United States at the 2024 World Mixed Doubles Curling Championship in Östersund, Sweden.
+The winning pair of Becca and Matt Hamilton represented the United States at the 2024 World Mixed Doubles Curling Championship in Östersund, Sweden, finishing in 10th place.

 Teams

 The teams are listed as follows: